na-na-hi/renget/archive/6wfys.md

 Frostfall - Seasons - if you use sunhelm or something gay this won't help but if you are a real gamer and use Frostfall you need this so you don't end up chilling naked in the snow in Falkreath hold without freezing your johnson off.

 ###Note on Community Shaders
 Community shaders is an alternative processing pipeline to ENB that retains vanilla image settings.
 By itself it doesn't do much but it has addons that replicate many formerly ENB-only features like grass lighting, particle lights (!), etc. The whole suite has a fraction of the performance cost of ENB so I would highly recommend it for gameplay with light screenarchery especially for 4k enjoyers.
 It is also easier to get a consistent imagespace than something like NAT which relies heavily on mesh and texture settings to be "correct" on EVERYTHING.
 You can tweak lighting with Reshade although you obviously won't have the same control over water, skin, etc as ENB offers.
+For my septims, I would wait until Subsurface Scattering releases to switch if screenarchering.

 ###Models and Textures: